zhcmeng/smolagents/docs/source/agents.md

 The system prompt includes:
 - An *introduction* that explains how the agent should behave and what tools are.
-- A description of all the tools that is defined by a `<<tool_descriptions>>` token that is dynamically replaced at runtime with the tools defined/chosen by the user.
+- A description of all the tools that is defined by a `{{tool_descriptions}}` token that is dynamically replaced at runtime with the tools defined/chosen by the user.
     - The tool description comes from the tool attributes, `name`, `description`, `inputs` and `output_type`,  and a simple `jinja2` template that you can refine.
 - The expected output format.